studzt/SmapIt/README.md

 If you found a bug, please open an issue.

 ## ❤️ Thank you
-Thanks for using my app in beta version!
+Thanks for using my app in beta version!<br>
-Feedback is appreciated.
+Feedback is appreciated.<br>

+Made with love in Brazil 🇧🇷